sy-wada/my-github-pages/research/presentations/20250811_medinfo2025_poster.md

 Effect of in-house database volume on model performance metrics (nDCG@20, Recall@20, Recall@100) across methods.
 ```

+Table 2 presents the re-ranking evaluation results for 195 challenging cases.
+All four LLMs significantly outperformed random shuffling.
+Cloud-based LLMs were statistically more accurate than local LLMs in Recall@20.
+Interestingly, differences between lightweight and larger models within the cloud-based LLMs (GPT-4o-mini vs. GPT-4o) and local LLMs (8B vs. 70B) were not statistically significant.

 ### Table 2.
 Re-ranking performance of large language models compared to baseline (195 challenging cases)